While Twitter sure ain’t what it used to be, that’s not necessarily a bad thing.

 We’re here to say there’s still hope–while Twitter sure ain’t what it used to be, that’s not necessarily a bad thing.

-Many brands, both corporate and personal, have found success in the modern-day, text-based Twittersphere.
+Many brands have found success in the modern-day, text-based Twittersphere.
 We interviewed two local Twitter experts who have unlocked the key to social virality on the platform, continue to grow serious audiences, and know more about memes than most adults should: Iowa native and content creator Ben Vorwerk, whose 28K followers devour his quirky, millennial-friendly offerings; and Rob Miller, Marketing Director behind the beloved burrito brand @Pancheros.

 Here’s what you need to know.